antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 Investigating Intra-tumor Heterogeneity
 =================================

-*Learn how to use the R2 data analysis platform to analyse tumor heterogeneity in Neuroblastoma*
+*Analyse tumor heterogeneity in Neuroblastoma using the R2 data analysis platform*

-**NOTE:** This document is under construction.
+This resource is located online at http://r2-training-courses.readthedocs.io

 Introduction